Tactfulgalaxy/Audits-study-journal/day3.md

 ##  Final Thoughts

 Uniswap V3 is powerful, but also sharp-edged.
-A lot of the vulnerabilities don’t come from the core contracts — they come from how people build around them.
+A lot of the vulnerabilities don’t come from the core contracts, they come from how people build around them.
 If you’re integrating AMM logic, **test every edge**.
 And if you're auditing one, dig deep into assumptions - pricing, token behavior, math, reentrancy, etc.

 You can't just secure swaps.
 You have to secure the logic *around* them.